-Carotid Artery Stenosis Treatment Cost
+Carotid Artery Stenosis Treatment Cost in India

 A treatment to treat carotid artery stenosis is carotid artery stenosis surgery.
 Endarterectomy is a surgical operation that can be used for the treatment of carotid artery stenosis.

 The carotid artery is responsible for supplying blood to your brain and face.
 Each side of your neck has one of these arteries.
 Plaque, a fatty substance, can partially or completely restrict blood flow in this artery.
 This can cut off blood flow to your brain, resulting in a stroke.

 The goal of carotid artery stenosis treatment is to improve blood flow to the brain.
 There are two ways for treating a plaque-clogged carotid artery.

 Carotid artery stenosis is a disorder in which the main artery on either side of your neck, the carotid artery, becomes clogged.
 Plaque is the material that causes the blockage (fatty cholesterol deposits).
 You are more likely to have a stroke if plaque stops the regular flow of blood through your carotid artery.
 Atherosclerosis is the accumulation of plaque.